 On May 25, 2017, the Company announced the completion of the ground IP/resistivity geophysical survey at the Newnham Lake Property.
 The survey consisted of 85.5 line-kilometres along 23 cross lines and 14.5 line-kilometres along two longitudinal lines for a total of 100.0 line-kilometres across the most prospective areas outlined by previous work.
-The two longitudinal lines were run along the north and south conductive trends to obtain 3D IP/resistivity data in order to produce 3D coverage in roughly a 500 metre wide corridor along the north and south conductive trends and enable better resolution of crosscutting structural features in the vicinity of the conductive trends.
+The two longitudinal lines were run along the northern and southern conductive trends to obtain 3D IP/resistivity data in order to produce 3D coverage in roughly a 500 metre wide corridor along the northern and southern conductive trends.